 Please note that the regulations outlined in this guidebook are expected to be followed year-round.

 All vehicles parked on the Hamilton College campus must be registered with the Department of Campus Safety on a permanent or temporary basis.
 Please visit the campus safety office to register a vehicle and receive a parking permit.

 College employees and contract service providers may register their vehicles free of charge.
 Sophomore, junior, and senior students may also register one vehicle and will be charged $100 per academic year, or $50 per semester.
 Temporary permits will be issued to all others.
 First year students may not have vehicles on campus, and violation of this policy can result in loss of parking privileges in the sophomore year.
 Under no circumstances may a student register a vehicle for another student or a vehicle belonging to another student.

 Students are not permitted to regularly use vehicles registered to Hamilton employees without registering them as student vehicles and paying the appropriate fee.

 Unregistered vehicles are subject to a $75 parking citation.
 If the vehicle's owner completes the registration process within 24 hours of the citation, the fine will be waived.
 Registered vehicles that do not have their parking permits properly displayed are subject to a $50 citation.

 Temporary and permanent parking permits are available in the Campus Safety office.
 All members of the community are expected to register their vehicles in a timely manner, according to the procedures established by the Department of Campus Safety.

-Student vehicles that are parked in a Faculty/Staff parking lot are subject to a $25 citation.
+Student vehicles that are parked in the Admissions or any Faculty/Staff parking lot are subject to a $50 citation.
 Faculty/Staff vehicles that are parked in teh Admissions or any student parking lots are also subject to a $50 citation.

-Students, faculty, and staff members are expected to check all appropriate lots for openings.
+Students, faculty, and staff members are expected to check all appropriate lots for available parking spaces.
 If no spaces are available they are directed to contact the Department of Campus Safety to request instructions.